revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 > We cannot deny the fact that using indexes efficiently in MongoDB can increase query performance, But there are some disadvantages of indexes as well like:
 > - Each index that we create takes around 8 kB of space in memory.
 So, if we have many indexes that are not in use frequently will drain our resources.
 > - Whenever we update or delete the documents, the indexes that are associated with that document also be updated.
-And these indexe updates hinder the write performance badly.
+And these indexes updates hinder the write performance badly.
 </details>

 ---